The Last Judgement (Vasari and Zuccari): History

-The work that had been completed to date reflected Vasari's "conservative" traditional Tuscan style which had a harmonic delicacy with subtle colour changes and impeccably depicted figures.
-Despite the restrictions imposed on him by the contract Zuccari (who was a stranger to Florentine culture and taste) attempted to impose his own stylistic language, by changing the physiques of the painted characters, the costumes and the colour range.
+The work that had been completed to date reflected Vasari's "conservative" traditional Tuscan style- which had a harmonic delicacy with subtle colour changes and impeccably depicted figures.
+This was despite the restrictions imposed on him by the contract Zuccari, who was a stranger to Florentine culture and taste, and had attempted to impose his own stylistic language, by changing the physiques of the painted characters, the costumes and the colour range.